-In this lesson, students analyze ideas about science and how misinformation about climate change spreads in different forms of media.
+In this lesson, students analyze how misinformation about climate change spreads in different forms of media.

 Step 1 - Inquire: Students analyze a Google Image search of scientists and discuss true/false statements about the nature of science.